teads/turbostress/README.md

 This tool generates load and outputs computer power metrics for this load.
-It's meant to run on a bare metal Linux host.
+It's meant to run on an Intel-based bare metal Linux host.
+If you want to do power profiling for AMD host you can alternatively use the AMD μProf tool.

 # Usage
 Use `--help` flag to get help on usage